cicirello/user-statistician/README.md

 ### `custom-title`

-If you include a title in the user statistics image, the default title is of the form "Your Name's Statistics", where "Your Name" is the name of the owner of the repository that is using the action.
+If you include a title in the user statistics image, the default title is of the form "Your Name's Statistics", where "Your Name" is the public name of the owner of the repository that is using the action.
+Although note that in the case where the API query returns a null name, then the fallback behavior is to use the user id in its place.

 You can customize the title using the `custom-title` input.
 For example, `custom-title: Hello GitHub` will set the title accordingly.
 Be aware that